 - All visitors are required to sign in at our Daniel Dr. entrance and provide required screening information about recent exposure to COVID-19 as well as their contact information.
 Should a COVID-19 outbreak occur, this information will be acquired by the NYS DOH.

-- All visitors are required to wear face coverings over the nose and mouth at all times while inside the building or outside in the presence of residents.
+- All visitors are required to wear face coverings over the nose and mouth at all times while inside the Maplewood.
+This includes visiting in residents rooms.

-- Hand hygiene must be followed before and after the close visit.
+- Hand hygiene must be followed before and after the visit.

-- Families are asked to be reasonable about how many people visit at one time, and that generally, visits be limited to 6 people or less.
-Please go directly to your resident’s room or the common area where you will have your visit.
+- Families are asked to be reasonable about how many people visit at one time.
 Our coffee lounge, living rooms and common areas are available for your use.
 Please do not congregate in hallways.

 Personal Caregivers and Compassionate Caregivers:

-- Each resident may designate up to 2 personal caregivers and up to 2 compassionate caregivers.
+- Each resident may designate 1 personal caregiver and 1 compassionate caregiver.

 - A personal caregiver is defined as one who provides resident care and support to benefit mental, physical and/or social well-being.
 COVID testing may be required of personal caregivers.